bdubyapee/apm/README.md

 What is Python? http://www.python.org/

-Current Python Development Version: Python 3.3.0a3.
+Current Python Development Version: 3.2.3
+Tested up to, but not supported on: 3.3.0a3.

 I develop on Windows 7 currently.
 You will need to modify world.py to match your OS/setup.
 There is also a WingIDE project file in the /src folder if you happen to use Wing.